sonydata/EEG_Epilepsy_Classification/README.md

 | EpilepsyNet  | 82%         | 71%     |
 | SpectroNet   | 77%         | 71%     |

-We focused on sensitivity and specificity due to their clinical relevance.
+We present sensitivity and specificity only here due to their clinical relevance.
+Full metrics can be found in the notebooks and presentation.

 ---